 Please can all clubs be highly diligent if you receive such a request from any officer in your club.
 If you receive a message of this type, or of a similar nature that purports to be from a club, league or board official, check that the email address from which it originates is the one by which you know them.
 We would advise that If you have any doubts about the authenticity of the message then contact them directly by phone to make sure that it is a genuine request before making any payment.

 If you are out of pocket due to a scam email please contact the police on 101 and if you receive an email that looks suspicious you can report this to Action Fraud.
-Please also report any such incidents to Andy Fairbairn so we can publicise any future versions of the scam to the cricket network.
+Please also report any such incidents so we can publicise any future versions of the scam to the cricket network.